“I feel lucky that I can benefit from years of blood cancer research”

 Deciding on whether to enrol on a clinical trial can be a tough decision, as David knows all too well.
 Find out why he eventually said yes to taking part, what he's learned about the process, and how he's benefiting from the research it offers.

-I was diagnosed with chronic lymphocytic leukaemia (CLL) in 1997, and had treatment until 2003, from which point I no longer required treatment, as I was on watch and wait.
-However, In December 2019, I needed treatment again, which led me to enrol on a clinical trial.
+I was diagnosed with chronic lymphocytic leukaemia (CLL) in 1997, and had my first treatment from 2003 until 2004, from which point I no longer required treatment as I was on watch and wait.
+However, in December 2019, I needed treatment again, which led me to enrol on a clinical trial.

 Deciding on whether to enrol on a clinical trial is a tough decision, as there is so much to think about.